-I’m taking a Brucella break so here are a few interesting rabies stories.
+I’m taking a Brucella break to post a few interesting rabies stories.

-Skunks are a natural rabies reservoir in some regions, something that an Arizona man found out recently.
+Skunks are a natural rabies reservoir in some regions, as an Arizona man found out recently.
 He was bitten by a skunk, which was subsequently determined to be rabid.
 Why, exactly, he was close enough to a skunk to be bitten is another question, and one that wasn’t evident in the news articles I saw.
-I don’t think people need a reason beyond getting sprayed to stay away from skunk, but rabies is a good one.
+I don’t think people need a reason beyond getting sprayed to stay away from skunks, but rabies is another good one.

 …depending on the type of car.
-A woman was bitten by a stray kitten she was trying to feed outside Everglades National Park (take home message #1…stay away from wildlife and stray animals).
-She underwent post-exposure prophylaxis at a cost of….$48512.
-(No, I didn’t misplace a decimal point). $46,222 of that was for the single immunoglobulin (antibody) injection.
-I don’t understand the US healthcare system but this seems crazy.
-It seems even crazier based on a statement that the cost would have “only” been $9900 if she was bitten a couple months later, after the hospital lowered its price.
+A woman was bitten by a stray kitten she was trying to feed outside Everglades National Park (take home message #1: stay away from wildlife and stray animals).
+She underwent post-exposure prophylaxis at a local hospital, only to later recieve a rather shocking bill of $48 512 (no, I didn’t misplace a decimal point). $46,222 of that was for the single immunoglobulin (antibody) injection she received.
+I don’t understand the US healthcare system, but that seems more than a little crazy.
+It seems even crazier based on a statement that the cost would have “only” been $9900 if she was bitten a couple of months later, after the hospital lowered its price.
 I guess someone made a nice profit off her rabies exposure.

 Goats aren’t at the forefront of species I think about when someone says rabies, but like any other mammal, it can happen.
 A big concern about rabies in goats is the fact that they sometimes get handled by a lot of people.
 Recently, a rabid goat was identified in South Carolina, resulting in potential exposure of 9 people.